CanyonTurtle/learn-csharp/readme.md

 # Learn C#!

-Here is some helpful information for how to learn c#, starting with setting up a command-line workflow on a windows 10 computer.
+Here is some helpful information for how to learn c#, starting with setting up a command line workflow on a windows 10 computer.
 My hope is that this document makes it easier for you to start your journey with learning to write programs, in the best way I know from my experience.
 This involves essentially learning 2 fundamentals at once.
 1) how to use the command line
 2) the basics of computer programming languages (with c# programs being the medium).